Zealsathish/machinery/docs/Dealing-with-Duplication-of-Data.md

 ### Parsed raw data

 If the format of a configuration file is known, it can be parsed into a more high-level representation maintaining all information in a generic way (e.g. parsing an INI-style config file into a JSON representation).
-This can provide some generic insight into the configuration, but requires the user to still have knowledge about the details of the configuration and how its represented.
+This can provide some generic insight into the configuration, but requires the user to still have knowledge about the details of the configuration and how it is represented.
 There also is a chance that some minor information is lost, when the parser is not perfect (e.g. comments, ordering of entries, etc.)

 ### Extracted information